bosonprotocol/core-components/data/contractualAgreement.template.md

 2. Fulfilment

    2.1.
-When the Buyer redeems the rNFT, the Seller will have the Item delivered to the Buyer by the Fulfilment Date.
+When the Buyer redeems the rNFT, the Seller must provide to the Buyer the seller’s information as required by applicable laws and deliver the Item to the Buyer by the Fulfilment Date.

 3. Dispute Resolution